dmytroleonenko/gym-narde/hardware_acceleration_report.md

 - **NVIDIA T4 GPU**:
   - JAX with XLA demonstrates excellent performance for matrix operations (up to 28.88x speedup)
-  - PyTorch with CUDA achieves strong acceleration for neural networks (up to 26.57x speedup)
+  - PyTorch with CUDA achieves exceptional acceleration for neural networks (up to 42.61x speedup)
   - T4 GPU provides significantly higher acceleration than M-series chips, especially at large batch sizes
-  - Both frameworks show crossover points where GPU becomes more efficient than CPU
+  - The larger MuZero models benefit more from GPU acceleration, with speedups increasing from 28.84x to 42.61x
+  - Environment operations show mixed results, with board rotation achieving up to 3.51x speedup

 **Recommendations:**
 - **For Mac systems**: Use PyTorch with MPS for MuZero training with batch sizes ≥ 512
 - **For NVIDIA GPU systems**: Use JAX with XLA for matrix/tensor operations and PyTorch with CUDA for neural networks
+- Use larger models (512+ hidden dim) on GPUs to maximize acceleration benefits
 - Consider hybrid approaches that use CPU for small batch operations and GPU for larger ones

 ## Benchmark Results